hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

 - `skip_region_validation` (boolean) - Set to true if you want to skip validation of the region configuration option.
 Default `false`.

+- `skip_register_ami` (boolean) - Set to `true` if you want to skip creation of an AMI.
+This skips stopping the instance and creation of the AMI and jumps directly to instance termination after provisioning.
+This may be useful if the instance provisioning is producing an artifact other than an AMI.
+The `ami_name` option can be omitted if this is set.
+Default `false`.

 - `snapshot_groups` (array of strings) - A list of groups that have access to create volumes from the snapshot(s).
 By default no groups have permission to create volumes form the snapshot(s). `all` will make the snapshot publicly accessible.